Air Fryer Frozen Shrimp

 -

-- For evenly cooked shrimp, break apart any stuck-together shrimp before cooking.
+- For evenly cooked shrimp, break apart any frozen-together shrimp before cooking.

 - Don't overcrowd the air fryer.
 It's better to cook the shrimp in batches than to overcrowd the basket.